Enable Azure VM extensions using the Azure CLI

 List extensions installed

-To get a list of the VM extensions on your Azure Arc-enabled server, use az connectedmachine extension list with the --machine-name
+To get a list of VM extensions on your Azure Arc-enabled server, use az connectedmachine extension list with the --machine-name

 and --resource-group